softbankrobotics-labs/pepper-extras/README.md

 #### 3.2.4.
 How it works

 Under the hood, `StubbornGoTo` combine a [`GoTo`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/goto) action with and [`Animate`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/animate) action.
 The algorithm for `StubbornGoTo` is quite simple: it will start by retrying a regular [`GoTo`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/goto) 5 times, than it will retry [`GoTo`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/goto) followed by [`Animate`](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/animate), using an generated animation consisting of a straight line to the target.
-After 10 retry, it will stop if it has not reached the target but is close enough.
+After 10 retries, it will stop if it has not reached the target but is close enough.
 You can see the algorithm summarized in the following flowchart:

 <img width="700" src="stubborngoto.png"/>